CDRH/orphan_train/README.md

 `{% capture baseRoot %}{% relativeUrl "/" %}{% endcapture %}`

 This makes a variable baseRoot that contains the relative path for the given page.

+The header and footer have to be added in this way because they exist in a different file than where each of the pages are.
+This is to ensure uniform appearances across the site